University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptome_assembly.md

 ```

 Then we can check the assembled transcripts by loading the `Trinity.gff3` and `StringTie.gtf` into IGV.
 We can also load the `bam` file into IGV to check the reads supporting assembled transcripts.

+We will use online version of IGV in this Prac, and you can accsse the online IGV using this [link](https://igv.org/app/).